groupdocs-editor-cloud/groupdocs-editor-cloud-dotnet-samples/README.md

 + Visual Studio 2017 or Higher.

-+ GroupDocs.editor Cloud SDK for .NET.
++ GroupDocs.Editor Cloud SDK for .NET.

 + Get your AppSID and AppKey at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).